-The best and worst idea you will ever have in China is to travel during the Chinese New Year.
+The best and worst idea you will ever have while living and working in China is to travel during the Chinese New Year.
 Being the most import time in the Chinese calendar, you should choose your destination carefully, and plan well.
 This is what I did, and it was one of my favourite journeys into Chinese culture so far.

 Having searched high and low for a new experience, I set my sights on Lijiang, a traditional Chinese city with amazing ethnic culture and traditions.
 Located in the Yunnan Province of Southwest China, Lijiang was the ancestral home of the prominent Mu family.
 Beginning in the Ming Dynasty and lasting until the Qing dynasty, their rule extended for a period of almost 700 years!